Disaster Response"Let us never weary of doing good." (Gal. 6:9-10)

 Team leaders are asked to share the link to the LERT Training Attendance Form with team members so that they can complete their form online.
 USE TRAINING CODE 9999.

 The Kansas District Disaster Fund is used to respond to natural and manmade disasters as directed by the Board of Caring Ministry.
 District disaster funds are used to provide the following services:

 - Congregational preparedness and Lutheran Early Response Team (LERT) training

 - Pastoral care for LCMS church workers and members who have been involved in a disaster

 - Resources (volunteer coordination, donation and equipment management)

-We thank you for your support of the Kansas District Fund.
-If you wish to make a contribution to assist in our various disaster ministries, please make your check payable to Kansas District LCMS, write Kansas Disaster Fund in the memo, and send to:
+We thank you for your support of the Kansas District Fund!
+If you’d like to make a contribution to assist with our various disaster ministries, you can donate online or send a check payable to LCMS Kansas District with Kansas Disaster Fund in the memo line to:

 1000 SW 10th Ave.

 Lutheran Church Extension Fund (LCEF) has a Disaster Assistance Program available for eligible LCMS ministries and rostered church workers in natural disaster areas.
 The program provides assistance in the form of loans (new or adjustment of existing LCEF loans) and/or facility redesign, repair and construction.